CTSRD-CHERI/cheri-exercises/src/introduction/exercise_vm_image.md

 1. The source code of the exercises is in `~/cheri-exercises-sosp2023_tutorial/src/exercises/` in the CheriBSD VM.

 It doesn't matter whether your system uses WSL 1 or WSL 2.
 We've tested these setup steps on both versions.

+## Miscellaneous

+Shutdown CheriBSD and the Ubuntu VM with `shutdown -h now`.
+CheriBSD will display "Please press any key to reboot." at the end of the shutdown procedure.
+This is false and any key press will the exit the VM instead.